Meeting forums and minutes

 Purpose

-The purpose of the Health Research Forum is to promote initiatives across Health and contribute to achieving the Faculty's visions in research, talent development and recruitment.
+The purpose of the Faculty of Health Sciences Research Forum is to promote initiatives across the Faculty of Health Sciences and contribute to achieving the Faculty's visions in research, talent development and recruitment.

 Members